September 20, 2020 |

 In addition, we hold fantastic age-appropriate services for preschool-age children and youth services for grades K-7.
 Throughout the holidays we will be offering high quality family and intergenerational services provided by some of the Conservative movement’s top musicians and educators.

 High Holidays: Quick Links!

 Israel Bonds Evening with Renowned Chef Michael Solomonov on September 10th.
 For more information click HERE

 Selichot from the Kotel with Finance Minister Katz and Mayor Lion on September 15th .
 For more information click HERE

 Support our Masorti movement and promote religious equality and inclusion in Is.
 Fael

 The Tashlich service offers a physical means toward the spiritual task of renewal.
 During this service, which traditionally takes place on the first day of Rosh Hashana, (or the second day if the first is a Shabbat) we toss pieces of bread into a living body of water (any stream, brook, lake or river will do).
 These crusts of bread represent the sins and regrets which we wish to throw away.
 The water then carries away our mistakes, and we emerge from the ceremony cleansed and prepared for renewal.
 The practice is based on a verse from the book of the Prophet Michah (Michah 7:19) …

 “And you shall cast all your sins into the depths of the sea”

 There are no special prayers for Tashlich, however, there are several readings relating to teshuvah (repentance) and selichot (forgiveness) that are very appropriate.
 Families with young children are encouraged to introduce them to this lovely aspect of the holiday.
-We will be gathering at the Temple at 5:00pm and walking together to the brook on Boden Lane for the Tashlich service.
+Plans for neighborhood, communal Tashlich services and opportunities to hear the Shofar will be announced with the rest of our High Holiday Schedule.